sparkle-lwc/sparkle-lwc.github.io/index.markdown

 ## On the Names

 "Esch" is the name of a city in Luxembourg that is very close to the campus of the university of Luxembourg.
 "Schwaemm" is Luxembourgish for "sponges".
-As for "sparkle", it illustrates the fact that this family of permutations is a successor of the block cipher `SPARX`: it is **SPAR**x, but **K**ey**L**ess.
+As for "sparkle", it illustrates the fact that this family of permutations is a successor of the block cipher `SPARX`: it is **SPAR**x, but **K**ey**LE**ss.

 ## Sample